robotics-laboratory/cart-pole/docs/controller_protocol.md

 ```

 ### `homing`
 Performs homing procedure.
-This command may take a long time to complete, so it will periodically send keepalive “~” messages.
-After completion, returns the word “ok”.
+This command may take a long time to complete, so it will periodically send keepalive `~` messages.
+After completion, returns the word "ok".
 ```
 >>> homing
 <<< ~